 Tidal information is relevant for the prediction of the activity of the salt marsh mosquito, Aedes vigilax.
 Typically for NSW, high tides of over 1.8 m, as measured at Sydney, can induce hatching of Aedes vigilax larvae.
 Predicted tide heights can provide some indication of when this is likely to occur.

-Dates of predicted high tides of over 1.8 m at Sydney (Fort Denison) for the coming month
+Dates of predicted high tides of over 1.8 m at Sydney (Fort Denison) for the end of March and the coming month